-GE Oil & Gas started construction on 100,000 square foot Global Research Center in Oklahoma City, Oklahoma
+GE Oil & Gas Begins Construction On Global Research Center In Oklahoma City

 The Research Center will be a hub for global oil and gas innovation and field testing of products to determine commercial viability, the company said.
 Scheduled to open next year, its Center is part of a three-year effort to triple R&D investment in the oil and gas industry.